 - Anyone obtaining electronic access to other companies’ or individuals’ materials must respect all copyrights and cannot copy, retrieve, modify or forward copyrighted materials except as permitted by the copyright owner.

-- Passwords must be changed when they expire (approximately every 60 days).
+- Passwords must be changed when they expire every 90 days.
 Passwords should be constructed of both letters and numbers and should be at least 8 digits in length.
 A guide to create a difficult password is available.

 - It is encouraged as good practice to lock your computer before leaving the office and that a screen saver password is used to prevent unauthorized access to computer systems.
 Plant Operations’ employees should shutdown computers and printers before leaving for the day.